apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 - Failure, network dalay that results in going back to election

 ### Assign constants
-After creating a new model and choosing *Temporal formula* with value *SpecZ* in ZabWithFLE.tla(or *SpecT* in ZabWithQTest2.tla), we first assign most of  constants.
+After creating a new model and choosing *Temporal formula* with value *SpecZ* in ZabWithFLE.tla(or *Spec* in ZabWithFLEAndSYNC.tla), we first assign most of  constants.
 We need to set CONSTANTS about server states as model value, including *LEADING*, *FOLLOWING*, and *LOOKING*.
 We need to set CONSTANTS about server zabstates as model value, including *ELECTION*, *DISCOVERY*, *SYNCHRONIZATION*, and *BROADCAST*.
 We need to set CONSTANTS about message types as model value, including *FOLLOWERINFO*, *LEADERINFO*, *ACKEPOCH*, *NEWLEADER*, *ACKLD*, *UPTODATE*, *PROPOSAL*, *ACK*, *COMMIT*, *NOTIFICATION*, and *NONE*.
 We need to set CONSTANT *Value* as a symmetrical model value (such as <symmetrical\>{v1,v2}).How to set the value of *Value* has no effect on the correctness, so we choose to set it to a symmetrical model value.
+If you are using ZabWithFLEAndSYNC.tla, we need to additionally set *DIFF* and *TRUNC* as model value.

 ### Assign invariants
 We remove *'Deadlock'* option.